yezzey-gp/yezzey/notes/announce.md

 ```

 ## Benchmarking
-Fact tables with trips for all engines were intentionally distributed randomly into segments (DISTRIBUTED RANDOMLY) in order to evenly distribute data and guarantee the call of a redistricting operation.
+Fact tables containing trips for all engines were intentionally DISTRIBUTED RANDOMLY to ensure an even distribution of data and to guarantee the call of a redistribution operation.

 Test queries:
 1. Aggregate without redistribution - ```select count(1) from <table>```;